kubernetes-sigs/kubespray/docs/operations/cgroups.md

 # cgroups

-To avoid the rivals for resources between containers or the impact on the host in Kubernetes, the kubelet components will rely on cgroups to limit the container’s resources usage.
+To avoid resource contention between containers and host daemons in Kubernetes, the kubelet components can use cgroups to limit resource usage.

 ## Enforcing Node Allocatable